oddlama/fora-docs/outlining-the-differences.md

     files.template(src="files/index.html", dest="/var/www/")
     # ...
 20 other files

-    # This can also be nested and will always build upon the current defaults
+    # This can also be nested and will build upon the currently active defaults
     with defaults(owner="www"):
         files.upload(...)
 ```